-With the ever-increasing spread and popularity of electronic currencies, there are quite a few people who would love to get cryptocurrencies for free, without having to spend a single penny.
+With the ever-increasing spread and popularity of electronic currencies, there are quite a few people who would get cryptocurrencies for free with Airdrop, without having to spend a single penny.
 The good news is that, although it may seem hard to believe, a way to earn e-currencies without having to lay hands on your wallet is there and it’s pretty simple to apply.

 Thanks to Airdrops, which have become increasingly frequent and popular after the ICO boom of 2017, it is now possible to receive tokens, cryptocurrencies and NFTs completely free of charge.
 But exactly what are Airdrops and how do they work?
 We have gathered for you everything you need to know about them.
 Let’s see it together.